ibm-cloud-docs/cloud-logs/custom-views.md

 Do the following to create a custom view.

 1. Select the fields to be included in the view.
-By default you can select *Teams*, *Applications*, *Subsystems*, and log *Severities*.
+By default you can select *Applications*, *Subsystems*, and log *Severities*.

 2. (Optional) Add additional filters click **+ Add Filter** and select and configure additional field and filter values.